 Reliability which is not lacked by Barrichello, who was angry for other reasons:

 Let’s move on from the disagreements of the drivers for a moment.
-The start of the season has been surrounded by many shadows: the tragic death of the track marshal, caused by Villeneuve’s horrifying incident, Schumacher’s double roll-over during free practice and Hakkinen’s horrible incident.
-All this leads to a focus on the security subject.
+The start of the season has been surrounded by many shadows: the tragic death of the track marshal, caused by Villeneuve’s horrifying incident, Schumacher’s double roll-over in FP2 and Hakkinen’s horrible incident.
+There needs to be a focus on the safety subject.
 The car safety seems beyond doubt.
-Schumacher crashes: when he jumped out of the car after the crash unscathed and even gave a helping hand in loading the wrecked car on the tow truck.
-Villeneuve laughs and jokes around whilst scratching his head.
+Schumacher jumped out of the car after the crash unscathed and even gave a helping hand in loading the wrecked car onto the tow truck.
+Villeneuve laughed and joked around whilst scratching his head.
 Ralf Schumacher, knocked off track by the BAR driver, laughed and joked after getting out of the car.
 There is no doubt.
 Things would have been different a couple of years ago.
 There is the strong suspicion that almost all circuits are inadequate and need to be totally revised, starting with the width of the track, nets and walls.

 The strict Australian laws prevent the identity of the unlucky marshal from being known.
 Rumours say that he is a 50-year-old man from Queensland.
 The truth is then discovered when the police give the name.
 The marshal is called Graham Beveridge, a 52-year-old man from Winfield.
 He was married and had two daughters.
-The other seven patients, who were slightly injured, were released in the evening.
-A sporting and judicial investigation was immediately launched.
-The two drivers were first heard by the stewards and then by the police.
-The FIA panel gave an innocence verdict, stating that it was a normal racing incident.
-Although some questioned the German’s breaking before turn 4, as Villeneuve pointed out.
+The other seven patients, who were slightly injured, are released in the evening.
+A sporting and judicial investigation is immediately launched.
+The two drivers are first heard by the stewards and then by the police.
+The FIA panel gives an innocence verdict, stating that it was a normal racing incident.
+However, someone questions the German’s breaking before turn 4, as Villeneuve pointed out.
 On his behalf, Williams claims to have reviewed the telemetry and confirmed that Ralf braked at the same point as on the previous laps.
-The driver comments by saying:
+The driver states:

 Some influential people of the paddock express their opinion on the incident.
 Jackie Stewart affirms:

 "When a racing car disintegrates at 200 mph it is an aircraft accident not a car accident.
 It’s our responsibility to retain the accidents within our race tracks.
 The drivers know what they are getting into.
 The dynamics of how far parts go is incredible.
 You could build fences to the sky.
 My biggest concern is for marshals and spectators.
 Preventative medicine is better than corrective medicine.
 If we are to protect people it has to be a case of bigger, higher, stronger debris fences, maybe moving the crowd back a little bit, like they do in America.
 For example, in Indianapolis, the public can see just as well.
 It sounds like an indispensable albeit costly solution.
-I believe that it is the most urgent challenge facing Formula 1.
+I believe that it’s the most urgent challenge facing Formula 1.
 On Saturday, with Burti’s incident, all the pieces that came off the car remained on the asphalt.
 In the race, everything went out, after what for me sounded like an explosion, rather than a racing incident".

 "At first, I thought that Ralph Schumacher had seized the engine.
 Then I thought that Jacques Villeneuve misjudged the breaking point.
 I do not know.
 The speed difference between the two single-seaters was very high".